shincurry/Maria/README.md

 ## What's Maria?

-an OS X app/widget for aria2 download tool.
+An OS X app/widget for aria2 download tool.

+You can see Maria dev plan in [here](https://github.com/ShinCurry/Maria/projects/1).

 #### Main Window